ReindeerCode/Advanced-Responsive-Profile/ReadMe.md

 ## Installation Instructions:
-N/A
+No installation needed.

 ## Test Command:
-To test type n/a into the terminal
+To test out the site click the deployed site link at top of read me.

 ## Github:
 Check out more projects on my Github at https://github.com/ReindeerCode